abigailLorber/digits/index.md

 npm run dev
 ```

-6. You can verify that the code obeys our coding standards by running ESLint over the code in the `src/` directory with:
+6. You can verify that the code is formatted by running ESLint in the `src/` directory with:

 ```
 npm run lint